 What You'll Need

-- Small flower pots (one per guest).
+- Small flower pots (one per guest)

-- Flower seed packets (one per guest).
+- Flower seed packets (one per guest)

-- Planting soil (enough to fill one flower pot per guest).
+- Planting soil (enough to fill one flower pot per guest)

-- Kids gloves (one pair per guest).
+- Gardening gloves (one pair per guest)

-- Small Shovels (one per guest).
+- Small trowels or spoons (one per guest)

 - Mini watering cans (one per guest) or a few large ones to share

-- Shoeboxes (one per guest).
+- Shoeboxes (one per guest)

 - Outdoor table and chairs

 - Plastic tablecloth (optional)

 It's ideal to create a planting place setting for each guest to keep things neat, especially if kids will be doing the planting.
 First, cover the table with a plastic tablecloth if you wish to protect the surface from water and dirt.

 Planting the Seeds